adamhjk/metarepo/usage/source/api.rst

 **Response**

-* 200 OK on creation.
+* 201 Created on creation.
 * 202 Accepted if we are just re-syncing.

 .. code-block:: javascript